astronomer/astro-docs/enterprise/v0.16/reference/01_cli-reference.md

 ## astro deployment service-account get

-Gets a Service Account for a given Deployment.
+Shows the name, ID, and API key for each Service Account on a given Deployment.

 ### Usage

-`$ astro deployment service-account get <your-service-account-id>`
+Run `$ astro deployment service-account get <service-account-id> --deployment-id=<your-deployment-id>` to get information on a single Service Account within a Deployment.
+To see a list of all Service Accounts on a Deployment, run `$ astro deployment service-account get --deployment-id=<your-deployment-id>`.

 ### Flags